raspberrypilearning/getting-started-scratch/en/step_13.md

 * Slow down the **execution** of your code when it's run by adding a temporary `wait`{:class="block3control"} or `wait until key pressed`{:class="block3control"} block.

+* It might take a few experiments to your project to work in the way you planned.

 --- task ---

 --- collapse ---